karrenberg/hdrscreensaver/README.md

 - `/p` or `/p:parent_hwnd` - Preview mode (for Windows screensaver preview, not implemented)
 - `/s` - Screensaver mode (activated by Windows, exits on mouse movement or any key except special hotkeys)
 - `/x` - Standalone mode (for testing, only exits on ESC key)
+- Pass an image path as first argument to start image viewer mode (standalone without auto-advance)

 **Note:** Running the screensaver without arguments will display a help message with all available options.